 A pall of gloom descended on Vythiri village in Kerala’s Wayanad district on Thursday after news broke about the attack on a Central Reserve Police Force convoy in Jammu and Kashmir.
 The villagers spent many anxious hours trying to trace Vazhakkandiyil Vasanthakumar, 39, who they knew had just reached Kashmir.
 Their worst fears were confirmed late in the night when the CRPF released the list of 37 personnel killed in the attack.
 Vasanthakumar, their fellow villager, was on the list.

-Forty CRPF men were killed when Adil Ahmed Dar, 19, a Jaish-e-Mohammad militant, drove a Scorpio car packed with explosives into a convoy of the paramilitary force in Central Kashmir’s Pulwama on Thursday.
+Forty CRPF men were killed when Adil Ahmed Dar, 19, a Jaish-e-Mohammad militant, drove a Scorpio car packed with explosives into a convoy of the paramilitary force in South Kashmir’s Pulwama on Thursday.

 Vasanthakumar, who was from the Kuruma Adivasi community, had joined the CRPF nearly 18 years ago and served in Punjab before being transferred to Kashmir last month.
 He spent 10 days at home before leaving for his new posting on February 9.

 His family and friends said they were proud of Vasanthakumar.
 “We are proud of him as he has sacrificed his life for his nation,” his cousin Sajeevan told Malayalam TV news channels.
 He added that Kumar was planning to retire from service in the next two years.

 “We lost a braveheart,” lamented Ushakumari, head of the Vythiri gram panchayat who knew Kumar since childhood.
 “Yes, he sacrificed his life for the nation.
 But who will console his mother who lost her only son and his widow and two little children?
 What did the militants achieve by killing him and his fellow soldiers?”